kartikbansode/quickbill/README.md

 </p>

 <p align="center">
-  QuickBill Pro is a professional desktop billing and point-of-sale system designed for retail shops and small businesses.
+  QuickBill is a professional desktop billing and point-of-sale system designed for retail shops and small businesses.
 It provides a complete billing workflow with barcode scanning, product management, inventory handling, payments, customer-facing display synchronization, invoice